 The application for Dental Hygiene Program will be available on the TAMHSC APP website from June 1st to January 5th.

 The Evaluation Form and Observation Verification Form are available for download.
 You will need to print these forms and submit them with signatures through regular mail.

-If you have questions about the application process, please contact the Office of Recruitment and Admissions at 214.828.8231 or by email.
+If you have questions about the application process, you may email the Office of Recruitment and Admissions or phone the office at 214.828.8231.